d12frosted/elpa-mirror/melpa/aes-readme.txt

   on random user input like mousemovement, time and keyinput.

-The version of the internal storage format of encrypted data is 1.3.
-Version 1.2 will be supported until at least December 2015.
-But it is advised to load and save all encrypted files using this version
+The version of the internal storage format of encrypted data is Version 1.3.
+If you need to decrypt data stored in Version 1.2, please use Verion 0.9 of this library or an earlier one.

-The latest version of this package is also available via MELPA [9] and Marmalade [10].
+The latest version of this package is also available via MELPA [9].

-There are two [13] other [14] Elisp implementations of AES.
+There are two [11] other [12] Elisp implementations of AES.

 Known Bugs / Limitations / TODO:
 - This implementation is not resistant against DPA attacks [8].